HL7/fhir-mdi-ig/input/pagecontent/downloads.md

 **Full Implementation Guide**

-The entire implementation guide (including the HTML files, definitions, validation information, etc.) may be downloaded [here](full-ig.zip).
+The entire IG (including the HTML files, definitions, validation information, etc.) may be downloaded [here](full-ig.zip).

 **Definitions Files:** Format-specific definitions files may be downloaded: